Do you want to give a feedback on our extract of the article?

 Study funded byRelated articles

-Glossary: 50/60 Hz, AC, bone, brain tumor, breast cancer, cancer, coherent, diagnosis, diseases, electrical substation, electromagnetic, electromagnetic field, epidemiological, exposure, gastrointestinal, hypothesis, ionizing, ionizing radiation, latency, latent, leukemia, lung, lymphoma, magnetic field, malignant melanoma, mobile phones, monitor, occupational exposure, PC, power transmission line, radar, radio, RF, solvents, testicular, testicular cancer, transmitter, tumors, TV, TV transmitter
+Glossary: 50/60 Hz, AC, bone, brain tumor, breast cancer, cancer, coherent, diagnosis, diseases, electrical substation, electromagnetic, electromagnetic field, epidemiological, exposure, gastrointestinal, hypothesis, ionizing, ionizing radiation, latency, latent, leukemia, lung, lymphoma, magnetic field, malignant melanoma, mobile phones, monitor, occupational exposure, PC, power transmission line, radar, radio, RF, solvents, testicular, testicular cancer, transmitter, tumor, TV, TV transmitter

 - Degrave E et al. (2009): Causes of death among Belgian professional military radar operators: a 37-year...